syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 Specifies which API to use: `responses` or `completions` (default).
 This option is currently supported only for OpenAI-compatible LLMs.

+#### responseFilter

+> [!NOTE]
+> This option is available only since version 25.1.123.

+Configures optional filters that are applied to the raw LLM response.
+The following filters are currently supported:

+- `none`: no filtering
+- `wordAndBackticks`: trims certain special characters from the beginning and end of the response
+- `thinking`: removes the `<thinking>...</thinking>` block

 #### debug

 Enable logging of communication with the AI by setting `debug = true`.